 Is your website behaving strangely?
 Have you noticed it’s taking a long time to load, or that there are new pages, lines of code, or files on your site you didn’t create?
 Or perhaps you’ve seen a drastic decrease in site traffic, or you suddenly can’t log in as an admin?
-These are just a few visible signs that your site might be experiencing a cyberattack.
+These are just a few visible signs that many different types of cyberattacks cause that your site might be experiencing.

 Of course, just because you’re not experiencing any of these symptoms doesn’t mean your website is secure.
 In fact, it’s possible for attacks and infections on your website to go undetected for years.
 To help ensure your site isn’t a target for cyberattacks, you need to know what you’re dealing with.
 In this blog, we’ll discuss what cyberattacks are, the most common types of attacks your website is likely to face, and most importantly, how you can prevent them.